 Article published on 5 August 2025

-Goring-on-Thames welcomes an exciting addition, with the official opening of an imaginatively designed and inclusive play area at Bourdillon Field.
-Delivered through a close collaboration between Goring Parish Council and play specialists Proludic, the new play space offers children of all abilities a safe, welcoming and inspiring place to play together.
+Proludic delivered this project through a close collaboration with Goring Parish Council.
+The new play space offers children of all abilities a safe, welcoming and inspiring place to play together.

 The project follows a community consultation carried out in 2019.
 The consultation highlighted desire from local families for a more inclusive playground that reflected children’s needs and the village character.
 The result is a vibrant, multi-sensory play environment for children aged two to twelve, blending accessible design, imaginative play and references to Goring-on-Thames’ riverside heritage.